EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Andrew.
 Better timing estimates.

 Andrew.
 When running Stan from Rstudio:  the processes won't die.
 When running Stan from R console:  pinwheel.

-Mitzi:  time to sing Happy Birthday to Bob